MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Screenshots ==

-1. The Gravity Forms setting screen where you setup your UA ID.
+1. The Gravity Forms setting screen where you setup your event tracking.
 2. The form settings feed list.
 3. The feed settings page